What are Arts Awards?

 We believe that artists have a distinct approach to understanding and communicating ideas that can illuminate and challenge perceptions within society.
 We are convinced therefore that the arts have an invaluable role to play in engaging the public with biomedical science.

 Arts Awards encourage creative collaborations between art and science.The Wellcome Trust believes that this exchange generates powerful, personal and visceral art and inspires interdisciplinary research and practice that brings benefits to artists and scientists alike.

 You can apply for funding at two levels:

 Small Arts Awards (small- to medium-sized projects - up to and including £30 000)

-Funding can support the development of new project ideas, deliver small productions or workshops, investigate and experiment with new methods of engagement through the arts, or develop new collaborative relationships between artists and scientists.
+Small Arts Awards can support the R&D of new project ideas or ways of working, investigate and experiment with new methods of engagement through the arts, or fund or part-fund final production costs.

 Large Arts Awards (larger projects - above £30 000)

 Large Arts Awards can support full or part production costs for high-quality, large arts projects that aim to have significant reach or impact on audiences.

 Large awards are primarily for applicants with a track record with the Wellcome Trust or Wellcome Collection; however, special cases can be made for teams with an excellent track record and a strong project idea where the initial research and development has already taken place.